-Municipal Roads General Permit (MRGP) Background - The MRGP is one of several new water quality permits contained within Act 64, the Vermont Clean Water Act, to address state water quality issues.
+Municipal Roads General Permit (MRGP) Background - The MRGP was one of several new water quality permits contained within Act 64, the Vermont Clean Water Act, to address state water quality issues.
 Act 64 was signed into legislation in 2015 and required the Vermont Department of Environmental Conservation (DEC) to develop a new municipal roads stormwater general permit to cover all municipal roads (Classes 1 - 4) and the stormwater infrastructure associated with those roads.
-The major components of the MRGP include the road erosion inventory and implementation table, and upgrade of roads to new MRGP standards before December 2036, with the exception of Very High Priority road segments which will have to brought up to standards by December 2025 and Class 4 Very High Priority segments by December 2028.
+The major components of the MRGP include the road erosion inventory and implementation table, and upgrade of roads to new MRGP standards before December 2036, with the exception of Very High Priority road segments, which have to be brought up to standards by December 2030.
 A full schedule of implementation deadlines can be found in the Appendix on page 52.